LamAnnieV/ETL-3/README.md

       [CSV of Violations of the Top 10 restaurants that have the most "High Risk" violations](q3b_highest_risk_10_restaurants_violations.csv)

 ![Please see page 4 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_pg4.png)

+The visualization is for the top 10 restaurants.
+However, I would recommend to list the restaurants that have 9 or more high-risk violations, since there are around 15 ties for restaurants that have 8 high risk violations.